It's such a pleasure doing hummingbird

 I see the hummers going to the Trumpet Vine on our garden fence.
 They look like living jewels in the sunlight.

 This is a beautiful watercolor painting.
 It is one of those paintings that turned out absolutely perfect.
-It shows forth the beauty of one of God's little jewels.
+It shows forth the beauty of one these amazing little jewels.

-Ruby-throated hummer are the most common type of hummingbirds in the United States.
+Ruby-throated hummers are the most common type of hummingbirds in the United States.